microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 ## Step 7: Clean up resources

-Delete the two resources that you created for this tutorial—**Building security group** and the access review schedule definition.
+Delete the resources that you created for this tutorial—**Building security group**, the access review schedule definition, and the three test users..

 ### Delete the security group